jjdproductions/SendFuuds/README.md

 - [x] User can sign up
 - [x] User stays logged in across restarts.
 - [x] User can log out.
-- [x] User can enter correct login/sign up credentials
+- [x] User must enter correct login/sign up credentials
 - [x] User can enter the expiration date of their groceries and post it to a home feed.
 - [x] User has the option to post an image from their photo gallery or camera.
 - [x] User can search and add friends.